RalfiSlask/RalfiSlask/README.md

   text-decoration: underline;
 }

+.github-readme-stats img {
+  width: 100%;
+}

-This CSS code will give the README a simple and clean look.
+This CSS code will give the README a clean and modern look.
+The fonts are easy to read and the colors are not too harsh.
+The GitHub Stats image is also resized to fit the width of the README.

 You can customize the CSS to match your own personal style.
+For example, you can change the font family, font size, line height, and colors.
+You can also add additional CSS to style other elements of the README, such as lists, tables, and code blocks.